chargebyte/chargebyte-docs/docs/source/firmware.rst

 **Steps:**

 #.
 Download chargebyte's digital certificate found on `our website <https://chargebyte.com/controllers-and-modules/evse/charge-control-c>`_ which is used to validate distributed firmware update images.
 #.
-Use the latest firmware update image we provided or download it from the product's download section on the website.
+Use the latest firmware image.
+How to download the firmware image is described in the section :ref:`download_firmware_images`.
 #.
 Download and install RAUC tool for the host environment; follow the guide here: https://github.com/rauc/rauc/#host-build-prerequisites.
 It is also possible, that your Linux distribution already ships with pre-compiled packages which just need to be installed with your package management system.
 In this case, you can skip this step.

    .. code-block:: console